sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-sitelaunchpad/cp-portal-cloud-foundry-create-sitelaunchpad.md

 ### You will learn
-  - How to create a Portal site
+  - How to create an Portal site.

 In this group of tutorials our goal is to create a Portal site for a recruiting company called `JobCore Recruiting`.
 We will then add business apps to this site.